 Malaga Christmas Lights

-The festive switch-on will take place on Friday, 24th November 2023 at Plaza De La Constitucion.
+Last year, the festive switch-on took place on Friday, 24 November 2023 at Plaza De La Constitucion, and lasted until 6 January 2024.

-This year, 500 streets, plazas, and roundabouts in Malaga city as well as its iconic monuments will be illuminated by about 2.2 million LED lights.
-The lights will be switched on every day at 6.30pm.
-They will be switched off at midnight from Monday to Thursday, as an energy-saving measure, and will remain switched on until 2.00am from Friday to Sunday.
+As in previous editions, this festive event will see the streets, plazas, and roundabouts in Malaga city as well as its iconic monuments illuminated by brilliant LED lights.
+The lights are switched on every day at 6.30pm.
+They will be switched off at midnight on Monday, Tuesday, Wednesday and Sunday, as an energy-saving measure, but will remain switched on until 2.00am on Thursday, Friday, Saturday and the eve of holidays.
+On the 24th and 31st December, they will be on until 6:00am.

 Step into a world of enchantment and joy as the dazzling Málaga Christmas lights transform this beautiful Spanish city into a winter wonderland.
 The holiday season is truly a magical time in Málaga, where locals and visitors alike gather to witness the mesmerizing display of lights that illuminate the streets, casting a warm glow and filling the air with an undeniable sense of festive cheer.